 Q: How can I set up SPF and DKIM?

 The way you set up your SPF record depends on your domain host.
-Make sure you include all the applications which send emails for you in your SPF record.
+Make sure you include all the applications which send emails to you in your SPF record.
 Learn more about setting up the records on the IONOS page here.

 Q: You mentioned that my mailbox and domain should be warmed up before connecting it to Woodpecker.
 What does it mean?

 During the warm-up, you’re working on gaining a good sender’s reputation for your mailbox and domain.
 Why is it important?
-Without a warm-up, anti-spam filters you don’t see you as a trustworthy sender.
+Without a warm-up, anti-spam filters don’t see you as a trustworthy sender.
 Security mechanisms can suspect that you send spammy content and will block your mailbox, putting it on a blacklist.